codacy/chart/README.md

 for this purpose.

 1. Checkout this repository
-2. Create a new branch
+2. Create a new branch with a name like `sandbox/....`
-3. Change the `requirements.yaml` to use your version
+3. Change the `requirements-dev.yaml` to use your custom versions.
-4.  `helm dep up codacy/`  -> on the directory of the chart
-5. Change the `.circleci/config.yml` to deploy your branch on the workflow called `hourly_pipeline` (we need to rename this)
-6.  `git push`
+4.  `git push` of your branch
-7. Follow the circleci pipeline and use kubectl to see if your installation was successful
+5. Follow the circleci pipeline and use kubectl to see if your installation was successful
-8. Go to <http://k8s.hourly.dev.codacy.org/> and test it out
+6. Go to <http://sandobx.k8s.dev.codacy.org/> and test it out

 ## Add a new component